On Saturdays, we recap the week’s top stories; select the day to go to that issue.

 On April 3, Chair Richard Neal (D–MA) requested six years of Trump’s personal tax returns and the returns for eight of his businesses (including that of the trust that holds the president’s stake in the D.C. hotel).
 After the IRS missed Neal’s deadline and then an extension, Treasury Sec.
 Steve Mnuchin said he’d make a decision whether or not to release the returns by May 6.
 He declined to do so.
 On May 10, the committee subpoenaed Mnuchin and IRS commissioner Charles Rettig, giving them a May 17 deadline to turn over Trump’s tax returns.
 Mnuchin again declined to comply.
 Neal suspected he’d know his next move by May 24, but earlier he had indicated he’ll take the issue to the federal courts.
 On July 3, the committee sued the IRS for the returns.

 The Oversight subcommittee held a hearing on “legislative proposals and tax law related to presidential and vice-presidential tax returns” on Feb.
 7. “We will ask the question: Does the public have a need to know that a person seeking the highest office in our country obeys tax law?” said Chair John Lewis (D–GA).
 Tax law experts testified.

 D.C. and MD attorneys general’s emoluments lawsuit

-Democratic senators and representatives’ emoluments lawsuit
+UPDATE Democratic senators, representatives’ emoluments lawsuit

 CREW et. al’s emoluments lawsuit